iamcal/lib_timezones/README.md

 *  Timezones change over time and a city/country that once shared daylight savings with another may stop doing so.
 This data is intended to be a living document, updated as important timezone changes are made.
-*  The JavaScript guessing function does not pick the most common timezones for each offset pair.
+*  The JavaScript guessing function will not always pick the correct timezone - some timezones are very similar and it picks the most likely candidate for givens offsets.
+If you think the 'default' guess for a given offset is wrong, open a ticket.
-   This can be fixed by picking more/better sampling dates or simply placing a priority on each zone in the original data.
-I plan on fixing this.